rajeshvkothari/oom/README.md

         Select a service and click Deploy.
         Complete the fields indicated by the red star and click Confirm.
-        Wait for few minutes and it will return success message. service object is created in Puccini-SO.
+        Wait for few minutes and it will return success message.
+        Service object is created in Puccini-SO.
         Click Close
 		```